 - Immersive devices are characterized by the device's ability to create a sense of "presence"--hiding the physical world, and replacing it with a digital experience.

 |Characteristic||Holographic devices||Immersive devices|

 |Display||See-through display.
 Allows user to see the physical environment while wearing the headset.||Opaque display.
 Blocks out the physical environment while wearing the headset.|

 |Movement||Full six-degrees-of-freedom movement, both rotation and translation.||Full six-degrees-of-freedom movement, both rotation and translation.|

-Technological advancement is what has enabled Mixed Reality experiences.
-There are no devices today that can run experiences across the entire spectrum.
+Technological advancement enables Mixed Reality experiences, but there aren't any devices today that can run experiences across the entire spectrum.
 Windows 10 provides a common Mixed Reality platform for both device manufacturers and developers.
 Devices today can support a specific range within the Mixed Reality spectrum, with new devices expanding that range.
-In the future, holographic devices will become more immersive, and immersive devices will become more holographic.
+In the future, holographic devices will be immersive, and immersive devices will be more holographic.